shawnajean/tech.shawnajean/_posts/2014-06-15-why-i-stopped-being-a-grammar-snob.markdown

 ---
 layout: post
-title: 'Why I Stopped Being A Grammar Snob: or How I Learned to Stop Worrying and Love the englishes'
+title: Why I Stopped Being A Grammar Snob: or How I Learned to Stop Worrying and Love the englishes
 date: '2014-06-15 18:54:31'
 tags:
 - intersectionality